meepmeepme/wheel-of-fortune/README.md

 "I volunteer as tribute:D :D"
-#Also, check out the feather creed!
+#Also, check out the feather creed! new and improved, with less angry followers! :D